WHAT YOU SHOULD KNOW:

 - Medicine may be given to decrease swelling and irritation of your facial nerve.
-You may receive antiviral medicine if your primary healthcare provider (PHP) thinks a virus caused your Bell palsy.
-Your PHP may also suggest acetaminophen or ibuprofen to reduce pain.
+You may receive antiviral medicine if your healthcare provider thinks a virus caused your Bell palsy.
+Your healthcare provider may also suggest acetaminophen or ibuprofen to reduce pain.
 These medicines are available without a doctor's order.
 Ask which medicine to take, and how much you need.
 Follow directions.
 Acetaminophen can cause liver damage, and ibuprofen can cause stomach bleeding or kidney damage.

 Write down your questions so you remember to ask them during your visits.

 Your healthcare provider may recommend that you use artificial tears during the day to keep your eye moist.
 You may need to use an eye ointment at night.
 You may also need to wear a patch over your eye and tape it shut while you sleep.
 This helps keep your eye from getting dry and infected.
 Wear sunglasses to protect your eye from direct sunlight.
 Stay away from places that have fumes, dust, or other particles in the air that may harm your eye.